Project Alberta: Preparations

 Project Alberta's Commander Francis Birch (left) assembles the Little Boy bomb while physicist Norman Ramsey watches.

 Although Project Alberta had no attack orders, it proceeded with the plan to have the Little Boy ready by 1 August 1945 and the first Fat Man ready for use as soon as possible after that.
 In the meantime, a series of twelve combat missions were flown between 20 and 29 July against targets in Japan using high-explosive Pumpkin bombs.
 Project Alberta's Sheldon Dike and Milo Bolstead flew on some of these missions, as did the British observer Group Captain Leonard Cheshire.
 One serious incident occurred when a Pumpkin bomb was released in the bomb bay of the B-29 Strange Cargo while it was taxiing.
 The bomb fell through the closed bomb bay doors onto the taxiway.
 The aircraft and bomb came to a halt in a shower of sparks, but fire fighters doused the plane and the bomb in foam, and the bomb did not explode.
 The aircraft had to be jacked up to remove the bomb.

 Four Little Boy assemblies, L-1, L-2, L-5 and L-6 were expended in test drops.
-L-6 was used in the Iwo Jima dress rehearsal on 29 July.
+On 23 July, the L-1 test showed the radar altimeter system and electrical system worked correctly.
+On 24 July, L-2 tested the fusing and firing system, that included six baro-switches in the tail cone.
+However, the electrical release failed, requiring a manual release.
+On 25 July, the L-5 test was conducted, and except for the L-2 electrical system issues, all three drops were successful.
+L-6 was used in the Iwo Jima dress rehearsal on 29 July, that included landing, unloading the bomb into a third pit constructed there, reloading onto another plane, returning to Tinian, and then dropping to verify the detonators worked properly.
 This was repeated on 31 July, but this time L-6 was test dropped near Tinian by Enola Gay.
 L-11 was the assembly used for the Hiroshima bomb.
 The Little Boy team had it completely assembled and ready for use on 31 July.
 The final item of preparation for the operation came on 29 July 1945.
 Orders for the attack were issued to General Carl Spaatz on 25 July under the signature of General Thomas T. Handy, the acting Chief of Staff of the United States Army, since General of the Army George C. Marshall was at the Potsdam Conference with the President.
 The order designated four targets: Hiroshima, Kokura, Niigata, and Nagasaki, and ordered the attack to be made "as soon as weather will permit after about 3 August."